 I’ve been reading about PPCA, and this post summarizes my understanding of it.
 I took a lot of this from Pattern Recognition and Machine Learning by Bishop.

-Modelling with Spotify Data
+Spotify Data Exploration

 Random Stuff